elastisys/compliantkubernetes/docs/user-guide/additional-services/redis.md

 This page will help you succeed in connecting your application to a low-latency in-memory cache Redis which meets your security and compliance requirements.

-!!!important "Important: Improve Access Control with NetworkPolicies"
+!!!important "Important: Access Control with NetworkPolicies"
     Please note the follow information about [Redis access control](https://redis.io/topics/security/) from the upstream documentation:

     > Redis is designed to be accessed by trusted clients inside trusted environments.

-    For improved security, discuss with your service-specific administrator what Pods and/or Namespaces need access to the Redis cluster.
-They can then set up the necessary [NetworkPolicies](../safeguards/enforce-networkpolicies.md).
+    Redis access is protected by [NetworkPolicies](../safeguards/enforce-networkpolicies.md).
+To allow your applications access to a Redis cluster the Pods need to be labeled with `elastisys.io/redis-<cluster_name>-access: allow`.

 !!!important "Important: No Disaster Recovery"